Mcgmwd1901/1701QCA-Assessment1/replicationproject/replication.md

 I approached this with a similar intent as project 2 and 3.
 The intent to see what a person can DIY because they can.
 I also wanted to create something fun and interactive like project 4.

-*What ideas have you read, heard, or seen that informed your thinking on this project?
-(Provide references.)*
+Before starting the project I looked into and read an artical named "Making music with BeatBox, a Labo-like drum machine kit" in this I found how you can make a home made mixing board for a cheaper price than buying the real thing and this was interesting to me due to i liked the whole idea of being able to replicate somthing for a cheaper/cost effective price.

 This project could be extended into an entire band of electronic instruments.
-With various instruments communicating with one another to make a typical musical band of some sort.
+With various instruments communicating with one another to make a typical musical band of some sort with multiple instruments.